florish/florish/_posts/2016-09-30-shortening-the-feedback-loop.md

 ## Give reviews priority

-So we started our feature, discussed progress, moved out extra stuff, and now we're done.
+We started our feature, discussed progress, moved out extra stuff, and now we're done.
 The feature is ready for review.
 What can a reviewer do to speed things up?

 One answer is this: give reviews priority over other work.
 This not only speeds up finishing the current feature, but also ensures next features are built on top of the latest and greatest codebase.